-Supported by thirteen members of the Oncology State Societies at ACCC, the educational programs below were developed in real-time in response to critical issues in cancer care.
-Presentation were given from an esteemed group of presenters, while Q&A discussions facilitates the sharing and exchange of ideas.
+Supported by thirteen members of the Oncology State Societies at ACCC, the educational programs below were developed in response to critical issues in cancer care.
+Presentation were developed by an esteemed group of faculty, while Q&A discussions facilitate the sharing and exchange of ideas.

 Plain & Simple: Strategies for Improving Health Literacy

 Presented by: Elaine S. DeMeyer, RN, MSN, AOCN, Beyond Oncology

 Although many cancer programs have made significant headway in providing patient-friendly materials, health literacy related to cancer diagnosis, treatment, and post-treatment follow-up requires on-going attention.
 This webinar will give you a deeper understanding of the importance of evaluating your cancer program's current health literacy efforts, identify areas where simple quality improvement measures can lead to more effective communication, and be introduced to an easy-to-implement gap assessment tool* that will help improve health literate communications throughout the cancer care continuum.

 *This gap assessement tool is a product of the Association of Community Cancer Centers (ACCC) education project, Let's Be Clear: Communicating to Improve the Cancer Patient Experience.
 Additional health literacy resources may be found on the ACCC website here.

 Biosimilars: An Overview